natkalia/new-wave-rest-api-kodilla-21.5/README.md

 ## Features

-TO BE UPDATED, structure was changed
+TO BE UPDATED, structure was changed!

 * REST API standard
 * testimonials database as array of objects in db.js (fake database) including id, author, text fields